 This time is not a monotonically increasing time in the general case.
 For more information, see the documentation of time warp modes in the User's Guide.

 '''

-tl(List) -> term()
+tl(List) -> Tail

 Types:

-List = [term(), ...]
+List = nonempty_maybe_improper_list()

+Tail = term()

 '''

-Returns the tail of List, that is, the list minus the first element, for example:
+Returns the tail of \mathtt{List} , that is, the list minus the first element